 In 1988 when Luton Town won the Littlewoods Cup - their first ever trophy - manager Ray Harford spoke about the importance of suffering through the lean years to make the success even sweeter.

-This perspective would have been lost on all the Liverpool 'supporters' at my Hemel Hempstead school back then, these 'plastic scousers' having chosen guaranteed regular glory by following the domestic kings of England but who still became resentful, despite all the associated silverware, when my club, Arsenal, (beaten by Luton in that Final in 1988) began to interrupt their relentless boasting.
+This perspective would have been lost on all the Liverpool 'supporters' at my Hemel Hempstead school back then, a section of needy people, oft-termed 'plastic scousers' who chose guaranteed regular glory by following the domestic kings of England but, conversely, still became resentful, when my club, Arsenal, (beaten by Luton in that Final in 1988) began to interrupt their relentless boasting.

 For many years though, I felt as if I, too, had chosen my club, (even while accepting that my dad, and his dad, who’d lived on Highbury Hill where my Dad was born, may have had an influence!)
 But it wasn't based on gluttony.
 I joined just as Liam Brady left, and knew nothing of the four domestic and European Finals in three years Terry Neil's team had reached.
 In truth, I'd actually missed out on three episodes of upset, but there wouldn't be any more Wembley for a while, only for Spurs, winning the FA Cup in '81 and '82 and then the UEFA Cup in '84.